-Contrary to Indian claims, the state of Jammu and Kashmir has been a disputed territory ever since the Indian forces marched into it in October 1947.
-The UN resolutions accepted it as a disputed territory whose future had yet to be decided in accordance with the will of the people of Kashmir.
-Even the Simla accord acknowledges that a "final solution" to the Kashmir problem is yet to be made.
-But the Indian government had adopted a purely colonial attitude and turned back on all commitments it had made to Pakistan, to the people of Jammu and Kashmir, to the United Nations and to the world community at large.
-It is this Indian colonial intransigence that lies at the root of the Kashmir problem.
+Contrary to Indian claims, the state of Jaminu and Kaslunir Contrary to Indian claims, the state of Jaminu and Kaslimirhas been a disputed territory ever since the Indian forces marched into it in October 1947.
+The UN resolutions accepted it as a disputed territory whose future had to decided in accordance with the will of the people of Kashimir.
+Even the Simla accord acknowledges, that a "final solution" to the Kashimir problem is XXI. be be made.
+Flut the Indian government has admired problem in the Commitment of the Indian decommitments it to the United Nations and to the world community at large.
+It is this Indian colonial intransference that lies at the root of the this Indian colonial intransigence that lies at the root of the Kashmir problem.

 The people of Kashmir on the other hand have never accepted Indian hegemony as legitimate and de jure.
-They had never lost any opportunity to articulate their feelings, despite the terror-machine under which they have languished throughout these forty-six years.
-They even refused to accept the Indian standard time for their watches and have followed the Pakistan standard time as a symbol of their solidarity with Pakistan.
+They had never lost any opportunity to articulate their feelings, despite the terror-machine under which they have languished through-out these forty-six years.
+They even refused to accept the Indian standard time as a symbol of their solidarity with Pakistan.

-There is enough evidence to show that there was a collusion between the British and the Indians on the eve of partition.
-Official papers of Radcliffe Award, now open to inspection, conclusively show that it was a political decision to provide India access to Kashmir for playing a role vis-a-vis China and Russia.
-Alastair Lamb in one of his recent papers says that Indian forces had reached Kashmir not on Oct 27, 1947 but on Oct 26, the day the maharajah wrote his initial letter.
-It was a day before the alleged instrument of accession was accepted.
+There is enough evidence to show that there was a collusion between the British and the Indians on the eve of Partition: Official papers of Radcliffe Award, now open to Inspection, con-clustively show that it was a political decision to provide India access to Kashmir for playing a role vie-a-vis China and Russia.
+Alastair Lamb in one of his recent papers says that Indian forces had reached Kashmir not on Oct 27, 1947 but on Oct 26, the day the maharajah wrote his initial letter, it was a day before the alleged instrument of accession was accepted.

-India is making effort for total political integration of the state of Jammu and Kashmir into Indian system and holding it in that position by force through central rule.
-Whenever there has been possibility of a major dissent there was direct intervention from Delhi.
+India is making effort for total political integration of the state of Jarmu and Kashmir into Indian system and holding it in that position by force through central rule.
+Whenever there has been possibility of a major dissent there was direct intervention form Delhi.

-There also has been an economic subjugation creating dependence of the valley on India in such a manner that the Kashmiris could never move towards self-reliance.
+There also has been an economic subjugation creating deendence of the Valley on India in such a manner that the Kashmiris could never move towards self-reliance.
 Their traditional sources of income or economic strength of resources were tailored in a way that they became rooted in Indian interest.

-A conscious effort has been made for bringing about a demographic change in the valley; it is not merely a BJP plan.
-In 1942, the Muslim population was 80 percent.
-In 1971, it was reduced to 67 percent.
-The 1981 census put it at 63 percent.
+A conscious effort is made for bringing about a demographic change in the Valley; it is not merely a BJP plan.
+In 1942, the Muslim population was 80 per cent.
+In 1971, it was reduced to

-Furthermore, there has been a cultural invasion of Kashmir through Hindu mythology in education, art, literature, entertainment and in cultural life.
-A systematic plan has been in operation for the de-Islamisation of the population.
+67 per cent.
+The 1981 census reported it at 63 per cent.
+Purthermore, here has been a cultural invasion of Kashmir through, Hindu mythology in education, art, literature, entertainment and in cultural life.
+A systematic plan has been in op-eration for the de-Islamisation of the population.